-Sukanya Samriddhi Yojana (SSY) is a tax-free small savings scheme for the girl child.
+Sukanya Samriddhi Yojana (SSY) is a tax-free small savings scheme for the girl child of the nation.
 It was launched on January 22, 2015.
 Under this scheme parents or the legal guardian of a girl child of age ten years or less can open an SSY account in the name of the girl child in designated branches of public-sector banks or in a post office, with a minimum amount of Rs 1,000.
-The potential risk is that there is no inflation protection, though the capital is adequately protected.

 Objectives of Sukanya Samriddhi Yojana Account